 result Volunteering experiences are either very cheap or completely free and therefore suited for travelers on a budget.
 Local nonprofits are happy about every helping hand and have no desire to charge you.
 Volunteers don’t cost them anything or very little and mean a free workforce and oftentimes donations in return.
 You usually work full time and ideally become a valuable asset to their projects.

-ethics The fact that volunteering takes place outside a tourism or business context leads to a dynamic of social engagement and mutual cultural curiosity at the heart of the experience.
-Since volunteers don’t pay any participation fees, they are also more willing to make donations to a project and to raise funds among their families and peers.
+ethics Taking place outside a tourism or business context, volunteering fosters a more genuine social engagement and a dynamic of mutual curiosity for each other's culture.
+Since volunteers don’t pay any participation fees, they might be more willing to make donations and raise funds among their families and peers.

 result Voluntourism programs are expensive all-inclusive vacations and might leave one wondering “why should I pay to work without pay?”

-ethics Due to its monetary nature, the voluntourism dynamic unfolds within more of an adventure-vacation scenario, during which a wealthy voluntourist flies in as some sort of savior, while maintaining a Western comfort zone.
-Not only is this culturally problematic (biased perceptions on both sides), the ethical implications are worse still: the money that voluntourists pay to agencies does not ooze through to the grassroots.
-Voluntourism is a multibillion dollar industry that generates profits for tourism companies, while the nonprofits on the ground see little of that money.
-Voluntourism companies are large organizations with global structures, local partner agencies, high administrative expenses, well paid staff and big marketing budgets, so a lot of the voluntourists’ money doesn’t ever leave these agencies.
-If the billions of dollars the industry generates yearly would actually make it all the way to the grassroots, there would be little need of voluntourists stopping by to help; in the same vein, homestays in brittle roundhouses wouldn’t be a thing because nobody in the community would need to live in them anymore.
-The money that does actually arrive at the grassroots becomes somewhat of a handout, which might create dependency rather than sustainable community-enrichment programs.
-Voluntourists want to teach, build or conserve for a couple of weeks, so that’s what they are offered.
-Instead of implementing sustainable change by assisting local communities to empower themselves, a perpetual influx of short term helpers stops by without really changing the situation itself.
-The money might even be an incentive for ill-managed or corrupt local organizations to keep projects going and to keep children in orphanages rather than finding families for them.
+ethics Due to its monetary nature, the voluntourism dynamic unfolds within more of an adventure-vacation scenario: a wealthy (enough) voluntourist flies in as some sort of savior, while maintaining a Western comfort zone.
+Not only is this culturally problematic (biased perceptions on both sides) – the ethical implications are worse still: the money that voluntourists pay to agencies does not ooze through to the grassroots.
+Voluntourism is a multibillion-dollar industry that generates profits for tourism companies, while the nonprofits on the ground see little of that money.
+Voluntourism companies are large organizations with global structures, local partner agencies, high administrative expenses, well paid staff, and big marketing budgets, so a lot of the voluntourists’ fee ends up there.
+If the billions of dollars the industry generates would actually arrive at the grassroots, there would hardly be a need to continue these voluntourism programs.
+Moreover, the money that does arrive becomes somewhat of a handout, which might create dependency rather than sustainable community-enrichment programs.
+Voluntourists want to teach, build, or conserve for a couple of weeks, so that is what they are offered.
+Instead of implementing sustainable change by assisting local communities to empower themselves, a perpetual influx of short-term helpers stops by without really changing the underlying situation.
+The money might even be an incentive for ill-managed or corrupt local organizations to keep projects going (e.g. keep children in orphanages rather than finding families for them).
 Furthermore, volunteers, who already paid hundreds or thousands of dollars for a couple of weeks of voluntourism, are unlikely to make direct donations to the projects they work with.

 Volunteering experiences are characterized by a DIY-approach, which makes them more challenging for volunteers in terms of planning, but also more rewarding and authentic.
-The ethical implications for local communities and volunteers are generally more positive thanks to advanced cultural exchange and awareness by means of more thorough immersion and due to the promotion of long-term community-empowerment programs.
+The ethical implications for local communities and volunteers are generally positive thanks to a cultural exchange and awareness nourished by immersion and due to the promotion of long-term community-empowerment programs.